jonasspenger/ACME/README.md

 # ACME
-This is a reimplementation of the serial execution (not the parallel) algorithm (ACME / CAST Motifs Extraction) proposed in:
+This is a reimplementation of the serial execution (not the parallel) (and not restricted to left or right-maximal motifs) algorithm (ACME / CAST Motifs Extraction) proposed in:
 > Sahli, Majed, Essam Mansour, and Panos Kalnis.
 "ACME: A scalable parallel system for extracting frequent patterns from a very long sequence."
 The VLDB Journal 23.6 (2014): 871-893.

 ## Prerequisites